 Exteriors can face some harsh conditions.
 Depending on your location, wind, rain, snow, intense sun, and extreme temperatures can take their toll.
 But a little paint is usually all it takes to have your house looking like new again.
 Sometimes, you don’t even have to repaint the whole exterior.
 Adding a splash of color to the front door, shutters, or other areas can really make a house pop.

 Swap out or revitalize front door fixtures.

-The front door is a natural focal point of any house.
-And even seemingly small details can make a big difference.
+The front door is the natural focal point of every house, so even seemingly small details can make a big difference.
 For example, a unique door knocker or gleaming, freshly polished hardware can be a simple way to make it stand out.